Nillerr/Aggregail/README.md

  3) `@case.Import` creates an `IncidentImported` event instance, appends it to the `Case` Aggregate Root using `Append(event)`, and calls the associated `Apply(IncidentImported)` method.
- 4) Calling `@case.CommitAsync(store, id)` saves the pending event (`IncidentImported`) to the stream `Case-{id}` in the Event Store, expected the stream to already exist at the Version of the latest event applied while constructing the `Case` instance in `Case.FromAsync(eventStore, id)`.
+ 4) Calling `@case.CommitAsync(store, id)` saves the pending event (`IncidentImported`) to the stream `Case-{id}` in the Event Store, expecting the stream to already exist at the Version of the latest event applied while constructing the `Case` instance in `Case.FromAsync(eventStore, id)`.